yegor256/blog/_posts/2016/aug/2016-08-05-distributed-teams-are-higher-quality.md

 {% quote Quality can be achieved only if it is controlled and enforced. %}

 How do software teams make high-quality code?
 Oh, there are many proven methods.
-First, you need a very modern office where <del>programmers</del> developers sit on cushioned chairs, play table tennis, drink smoothies, and write diagrams on walls.
+First, you need a very modern office where ~~programmers~~ developers sit on cushioned chairs, play table tennis, drink smoothies, and write diagrams on walls.
 Second, you should buy them many books.
 Books have to be everywhere in the office, and they have to be about everything from Python